 Intel, AMD, and Arm are the top for years in the data center market.
 Now, with Nuvia, the balance in the market share may change.
-This new company announced its existence with a press release that reported that it completed A Series funding round of $53 million from a group of major investors such as Capricorn Investment Group, Dell Technologies Capital, Mayfield, and WRVI Capital, with additional participation from Nepenthe LLC.
+This new company announced its existence with a press release that reported that it completed an A Series funding round of $53 million from a group of major investors such as Capricorn Investment Group, Dell Technologies Capital, Mayfield, and WRVI Capital, with additional participation from Nepenthe LLC.

 Built for performance leadership